-In terms of median household income, McCurtain County ranks in the bottom six percent of median household income by county in Oklahoma, with a level of \$29,200 (Exhibit 16).
-The highest county median household income in Oklahoma is nearly 57,000; the average is \$41,700.
-Exhibit 16: Education, Income, and Employment, McCurtain County, and State of Oklahoma, 2009 ii Calculation of Construction-Induced Economic Impacts for the Valliant US 70 Project
+In terms of median household income, McCurtain County ranks in the bottom of median household income by county in Oklahoma, with a level of \$31,082 (Exhibit 16).
+The highest county median household income in Oklahoma is nearly \$58,000; the average is \$42,979.

+ii Calculation of Construction- Induced Economic Impacts for the Valliant US 70 Project